 Last Week: #6 (up 2)

-Adamou came into this competition as one of the top 20 PS4 players in the world, and he didn't disappoint.
+Adamou came into League Series One as one of the top 20 PS4 players in the world [Editor's Note: He is No. 42 as of Feb.
+10], and he didn't disappoint.
 Making it to the final in his very first eMLS competition and taking out Doolsta and NYC_Chris along the way, Adamou asserted himself as a force to be reckoned with moving forward.

 5. Doolsta (Cormac Dooley)